 By USA specialist Natalie

-Jazz, blues, country or soul: you can experience something new on each day of your Deep South trip that will deepen your appreciation for the region’s musical heritage.
+Jazz, blues, country or soul: you can experience something new on each day of your American South trip that will deepen your appreciation for the region’s musical heritage.

 Traditional jazz in New Orleans